Frequently Asked NC Workers’ Comp Questions.

 What should I do if my NC workers’ compensation claim is denied?

-Many valid workers’ comp claims in NC are denied at first by the employer or their workers’ compensation insurance company.
+Many valid workers’ comp claims in NC are denied by the employer or the employer’s workers’ compensation insurance company.
 Frequent reasons for denial include a delay in giving notice or filing the claim, questions over whether the injury was the result of a workplace accident, and questions about whether the worker was an independent contractor.
-Injured workers have the right to file a Form 33 Request for Hearing with the NC Industrial Commission to determine whether your injury should be covered by workers’ comp.
+Injured workers have the right to file a Form 33 Request for Hearing with the NC Industrial Commission to determine whether their injury should be covered by workers’ comp.
 You should consult a Board Certified Workers’ Compensation Attorney to assist you before filing for a hearing in a NC workers’ comp case.

 What medical treatment am I entitled to?

 Your employer or its workers’ comp insurance company must pay for medical treatment that will cure your injury, help get you back to work, or relieve pain.
 Medical treatment is provided for the injured body part as well as any other medical conditions that are a “direct and natural” consequence of the injury.

 The right to medical treatment ends two years after the last payment of any medical or wage replacement benefits.
 Injured workers should consider this deadline when accepting the payment of a permanent partial disability rating.
 You can prevent the expiration of medical benefits by filing a Form 18M with the North Carolina Industrial Commission.
 Medical treatment may be denied if you unreasonably refuse to cooperate with treatment or let a long period of time lapse without treatment.